firogh/notes/kernel/rcu.md

 * RCU-tiny
 * Tree RCU
 * RCU-task

 #How to use?
-=好不好用

-=a replacement of rw-lock
+a replacement of rw-lock

-=a Restricted Reference-Counting Mechanism
-* 32 个赞

-=a Bulk Reference-Counting Mechanism

-=a Poor Man's Garbage Collector

-=a Way of Providing Existence Guarantees

-=a Way of Waiting for Things to Finish
+a Restricted Reference-Counting Mechanism a Bulk Reference-Counting Mechanism a Poor Man's Garbage Collector a Way of Providing Existence Guarantees a Way of Waiting for Things to Finish

 #Classic RCU